 Comprehensive loss includes net loss as well as other changes in stockholders' equity that result from transactions and economic events other than those with stockholders.
-For the years ended December 31, 2022 and 2021, the Company's only element of other comprehensive loss was unrealized losses on available for sale debt securities.
+For the years ended December 31, 2023 and 2022, the Company's only element of other comprehensive loss was unrealized gains (losses) on available for sale debt securities.